asnayou/ADM-HM-1/README.md

 ### Note about exercices i can't succed at all :

+I have finally unsucceed 7 exercices and i describe in this section which they are and why.

 ##### XML exercices
 All XML or HTML exercices were very hard for me.
 In fact this was the first time i manipulated those objects and i never coded HTML or XML.
 I finally success few of them in the regex parts but those in XML were to hard.
 Like the regex, i try to learn about it on the net but i would take a huge amount of time to learn deeply how to code XML.
 But i think i will learn more during the year.